ARUNDEL WRIGHTE – Box Hill pioneer

 ‘Mr Whiffen introduced the discussion making two points, first, that the world must be a peaceful, happy, inhabited one and secondly, that we must think as well as being entertained’.
 Neville Whiffen was a chemical engineer and First Secretary and Scientific Attache with the Australian Embassy in Washington.

 ‘Mr Yarnold gave us an insight into the United Nations Bill of Human Rights, which contains 30 article and was signed by 58 countries.
 He pointed out that it is the privilege of the people to uphold this Bill, rather than the U.N.
 Directors’.
 Rev. Stephen Yarnold married Winifred Atwood Jacobs in 1946, she was the daughter of Henry and Amy Jacobs who used to live at Spenceycroft.
-Spenceycroft can be found on this website.
+The story of Spenceycroft can be found on this website.

 ‘Miss Winifred McCook explained individual clauses of the Bill, and their effect on us’.